unreal55/mtouch-quiz/readme.txt

 * Added new shortcode to select which form is used to submit results (formid).
 * Added new shortcode to automatically move to the next question once it is completed. (autoadvance)
 * Added new shortcode options to control which questions are selected (firstq, lastq)
 * Added formal Dutch translation, as spoken in The Netherlands.
-(Thanks to Sybrand Frietema de Vries)
+Thanks to Sybrand Frietema de Vries.
 * Incremented Version Number
 * Attempted a fix for an upgrade bug requiring deactivation/reactivation for proper functionality.
 * Bug fixes with scoring and stamping of questions with multiple answers or when no answers are supposed to be indicated.